If you are driving through Northern Alabama, find out why Decatur, Alabama is worth a detour stop.

 2901 Point Mallard Dr. SE, Decatur, AL

 During our visit, we walked along the 3-mile hiking/biking trails.
-We enjoyed both wooded views and views of the Tennessee River.
+We enjoyed both the wooded views and views of the Tennessee River.

 In the summer months, visitors can cool off at the Point Mallard Waterpark.
 The 35-acre waterpark is home to America’s first Wave Pool and also has a lazy river, kids area, water slides, and a sandy beach area.